Samantha’s tips on interior and lifestyle photography.

 Aperture (f-stop)

-Choose an aperture of around f/8 or higher to capture all the details.
-Play around until you have the desired depth of field for your taste.
-For a sharp throughout image, F-18 is quite possibly a better option than f-22 as lenses do have a sweet spot for clarity.
+Choose an aperture of around f/8 or higher to capture every detail.
+Experiment until you find the depth of field that best suits your style.
+For a consistently sharp image, f/18 is often a better choice than f/22, as most lenses have a natural “sweet spot” where clarity peaks.
+If you’re unsure, it’s worth looking up your particular lens model online to see which aperture settings are recommended for optimal sharpness.

 Keep yourself and your lines straight

-It’s unlikely you will see a pro interior photographer sharing photographs with lines off-kilter and obvious geometry issues - this is something that can take your imagery from amateur to pro with an extra bit of effort.
-However, if you live in a property with leaning walls and wonky doorways (such as ours here at the cottage) then most times you’ll just have to work with what you’ve got.
+It’s unlikely you will see a professional interior photographer sharing photographs with lines off-kilter and obvious geometry issues - this is something that can take your imagery from amateur to pro with an extra bit of effort.
+However, if you live in a property with leaning walls and wonky doorways (such as ours here at the cottage), then most times you’ll may have to work with what you’ve got.

 Use the grid function and match up those lines.

-(Both camera and smartphone will have the grid function).
+(Both the camera and the smartphone will have the grid function.)
 Take more than one photo, altering your stance or position a little each time.
 It really is worth taking an extra moment to make sure your camera or phone is sitting straight and equally so if shooting video.
-My tripod has a built-in level, but I prefer to use a small spirit level which I sit on top of my camera to ensure everything is level before shooting.
+My tripod has a built-in level, but I prefer to use a small spirit level, which I sit on top of my camera to ensure everything is level before shooting.

 Get in position